very-scary-scenario/nkd.su/README.md

 button.
 If you can't find what you're looking for and would like to get it added to the library, you can fill out the [request an addition] form.

-If you have javascript enabled, you can select tracks so that you can request several at once by clicking anywhere in a track box that is not a link.
+If you have javascript enabled, you can select multiple tracks to request them at the same time.
+You can do this by clicking anywhere in a track box that is not a link.

 [request an addition]: https://nkd.su/request